brimdata/zed/docs/zq/language.md

 ## 9. Shaping

-Data that originates from heterogenous sources often is combined into a unified store like a data warehouse but has inconsistent structure and is thus difficult to reason about or query.
-To unify disparate data sources, data is often cleaned up to fit into a well-defined set of data models.
+Data that originates from heterogeneous sources typically has inconsistent structure and is thus difficult to reason about or query.
+To unify disparate data sources, data is often cleaned up to fit into a well-defined set of schemas, which combines the data into a unified store like a data warehouse.

 In Zed, this cleansing process is called "shaping" the data and Zed leverages its rich, super-structured type system to perform core aspects of